 Cyber incidents can result from deliberate attacks or unintentional events.
 These incidents can include, but are not limited to, gaining unauthorized access to digital systems for purposes of misappropriating assets or sensitive information, corrupting data, or causing operational disruption.
 The result of these incidents could include, but are not limited to, disrupted operations, misstated financial data, liability for stolen assets or information, increased cyber security protection costs, litigation and reputational damage adversely affecting customer or investor confidence.
-While we have secured cyber insurance to potentially cover these risks, there can be no assurance the insurance will be sufficient to cover any such liability.
+We have implemented systems and processes to focus on identification, prevention, mitigation and resolution.
+However, these measures cannot provide absolute security, and our systems may be vulnerable to cyber-security breaches such as viruses, hacking, and similar disruptions from unauthorized intrusions.
+In addition, we rely on third party service providers to perform certain services, such as payroll and tax services.
+Any failure of our systems or third party systems may compromise our sensitive information and/or personally identifiable information of our employees.
+While we have secured cyber insurance to potentially cover certain risks associated with cyber incidents, there can be no assurance the insurance will be sufficient to cover any such liability.